Lightnet/vuethreeeditor/README.md

   To develop vuejs threejs editor in module design format.

+# Notes:
-  troisjs package can render client only and not SSR server render.
+- troisjs package can render client only and not SSR server render.
+  -  Bug around import and require conflicts from three and troisjs for camera orbit.

 # Set up:
   Need to install nodejs.